doitsujin/dxvk/README.md

 - `--symlink`: Create symbolic links to the DLL files instead of copying them.
 This is especially useful for development.
 - `--without-dxgi`: Do not install DXVK's DXGI implementation and use the one provided by wine instead.
 This is necessary for both vkd3d and DXVK to work within the same wine prefix.

-Verify that your application uses DXVK instead of wined3d by checking for the presence of the log file `d3d11.log` in the application's directory, or by enabling the HUD (see notes below).
+Verify that your application uses DXVK instead of wined3d by checking for the presence of the log file `d3d9.log` or `d3d11.log` in the application's directory, or by enabling the HUD (see notes below).

 In order to remove DXVK from a prefix, run the following command:
 ```